vikbhatt/fpss-notes/intro.md

 - Functional Programming in Scala Capstone

-> All the credit goes to EPFL.
+> All the credit goes to École Polytechnique Fédérale de Lausanne.
 I don't own anything.
 This is just mere compliation of lectures and stuff from the internet.